Intimacy

 Consent Must Be Confirmed Every Time

 Consenting in the past does not mean consenting now.
-Rather than "We kissed yesterday, so we should be able to today," check every time: "Is this okay right now?"
+Rather than "I could do it yesterday, so I should be able to today," check every time: "Is this okay right now?"
 This ongoing confirmation of consent nurtures a sense of safety.
-(You can deepen your understanding from books on trauma recovery)
+You can deepen your understanding from books on trauma recovery.

 A Step-by-Step Approach